wavetro/RobotUnderscore_Coolernow123Gogos/README.md

 You can use these models (yes, the same ones from idiots.exe) however you want!
 They are licensed to the public domain (CC0) and can be used for whatever you want without having to credit me, BUT PLEASE NOTE THAT I DO NOT OWN THESE CHARACTER DESIGNS.

-The rights to Angiru, Fist, Codi, and all the other character designs of the Gogo's Crazy Bones series belongs to [Magic Box International](https://www.magicboxint.com/).
+The rights to Angiru, Fist, Codi, and all character designs of the Gogo's Crazy Bones series belongs to [Magic Box International](https://www.magicboxint.com/).
 USE THESE MODELS AT YOUR OWN RISK.
 (Please also note that I do <ins>**NOT**</ins> endorse whatever you or anyone else uses these models for.)

 ![idiots.exe preview](https://robot.wavetro.net/assets/images/image128.png)